 Tips For Unsticking a Stuck Rod

-Get a Grip.
+Get a Grip .
 Sliding hands won’t help so you can use those rubbery kitchen circle things for opening stubborn lids.
 Or gloves with gription.
 Some guys recommend shelf lining material, whatever that is.
 My shelves are lined with dust.
 I got a good tip to cut chunks out of an old bike inner tube and that works pretty well.
-Also you can use the same material to fashion an eye patch after pulling so hard your eyes pop out and dangle by the cord.
+Also you can use the same material to fashion an eye patch after pulling so hard your eyes pop out.
+You might need a fishing rod tip repair kit if you go too hard.

 Grease the Skids.
 WD-40 is supposed to work like magic for stuck rods.
 Didn’t do the trick for me.
 Tri-Flow lubricant was also recommended with use of the word ‘magic.’
 Nope.
 I also tried lubricating the joint with tears of desperation but same results.
 Then I tried using actual magic, by flipping through Harry Potter books and reading spells out loud to my fly rod, but *big sigh* nope.
 Thanks for nothing, Rowling.